Child Care Providers

 Diseases can spread easily and quickly in child care environments, and children are more susceptible to some illnesses.
 This is because children have less developed immune systems, may not have received all of their vaccinations, are in close contact with many other children, and are still learning healthy habits.

-The Snohomish Health District Communicable Disease Outreach program helps child care owners and workers with the challenge of preventing illness and maintaining sanitary child care environments.
+The Snohomish Health District Child Care Health Outreach program helps child care owners and workers with the challenge of preventing illness and maintaining sanitary child care environments.
 We offer on-site visits and consultations, distance learning classes, and resources.
-We publish a bi-annual newsletter.
-Click here to see the most recent newsletter (PDF).
+We publish a monthly newsletter.
+Click on the following links to view our recent newsletters:

 Our goal is to help child care providers and preschool teachers achieve best practices in out-of-home care for children.

 Free consultations for child care providers

 A public health nurse, behavioral health specialist, nutritionist, and environmental health specialist are available to consult with providers at their child care, by phone, or by email.
 Download our program brochure here.
 Here are some of the topics we would be happy to discuss with you.
 Click on the following items for more information.

 Preschools are a common place for the spread of illnesses.
 Snohomish Health District is pleased to offer a special illness prevention program designed specifically for preschools exempt from child care licensing.
 The free outreach program is called "Taking Illness Prevention to Preschool" or "TIPP."
 We assist license-exempt preschools with the challenge of preventing illness and maintaining sanitary preschool environments.

 Our staff will make four monthly visits during which you will receive materials, advice, and resources to help you improve your preschool program.
 Your preschool will receive a hand washing lesson for the children, use of our lending library of books and games, a curriculum kit to keep, training hours for staff who are interested, and a framed completion certificate that can displayed for parents to see.